Skip to main content Skip to main navigation

 Frequently Asked Questions about Smart Meters

-No. If you decide you do not want a new smart meter installed, you can choose to have a conventional, or “non-communicating,” new meter installed instead.
+If you decide you do not want to receive the benefits of a smart meter, you can choose to opt-out and have a conventional or “non-communicating” meter installed instead.
+You can only opt-out if you are on a residential SC1 rate.
 Since this meter will not transmit any data automatically, your meter will need to be read manually by a utility representative.
-You must fill out an opt-out request form here.
-Please also review the costs associated with a non-communicating meter in this table of benefits and features.
+Please visit our opt-out page for more information about your rate, or to request to opt-out.
+Please also review the costs associated with a non-communicating meter in this table of benefits and features

 Like any aging appliance, your utility meter will need to be replaced soon.
 Regardless of whether you get a new smart meter, or if you choose to opt-out, you will receive a new meter.
 If you opt-out after your smart meter is already installed, you will be assessed a change-out fee.
 If you opt-out before receiving your smart meter, and your existing meter is replaced with a new non-communicating meter, you will not be charged a change-out fee, however, because a tech has to read your new non-communicating meter, there is a monthly meter reading fee associated.